 What Does a Facelift Entail?

-Facelift surgery is performed as an outpatient procedure under general anesthesia or intravenous sedation.
+Dr. Taylor performs most of his facelift procedures in his office operating room under mild sedation anesthesia.
+Occasionally, general anesthesia may be used if there is a medical indication or because of patient preference.
 An incision is made above the hairline by each temple and proceeds around the natural contours of the ear.
 Men can have their incisions made along the natural beard line.
 The skin is raised outward and repositioned, and the underlying muscles, fat, and connective tissues are tightened.
 Excess facial fat and loose, hanging skin are removed.
 The remaining skin is pulled tight, and the incisions are closed using fine sutures.

 After surgery, a bandage will be placed around the face to minimize swelling and bruising and to protect the incisions.
 Surgical drains may be placed, and oral medications should be taken to aid in healing and reduce the risk of infection.
 Dr. Taylor and his friendly staff will provide you with detailed postoperative instructions and ensure your comfort before you return home.